 9. Deliberate contact between the bar and the bar rest uprights during the lift to assist

 10. It is the responsibility of the lifter to inform any personally enlisted spotters to leave the platform as soon as

 the bar is secured at arms length.
 Such spotters shall not return to the platform upon completion or failure of

 the attempt.
 It is especially important for a spotter providing a centre lift off to leave the platform quickly so as

 not to impair the head referee’s view.
-Failure of any personal spotters to leave the platform may cause disqualification of the lift.
+Failure of any personal spotters to leave the platform may cause disqualification of

 1. The bar must be laid horizontally in front of the lifter’s feet, gripped with an optional grip in both hands,